AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/inferred-filters.md

 ---
 # Inferred Filters {#inferred-filters}

 When someone visits your website, [Munchkin](/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md){target="_blank"} cookies them and puts them into the system.
-We look up their IP in a special database and infer all kinds of good info.
+We look up their IP in a special database and infer all kinds of info.

 >[!NOTE]
 >